wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-power-automate-buttons/includes/6-troubleshoot.md

 - Delete flow

-Selecting the run history will provide you with additional clues such as how many times the flow has failed, whether it failed at the same action or condition every time, and so on.
+Selecting the run history will provide you with more clues such as how many times the flow has failed, whether it failed at the same action or condition every time, and so on.
 You can then select **Edit flow** and fix the issue.

+You can view the history for up to 28 days for all run flows.
+You can also export this history as a CSV file that will give you details on all the runs including successful, failed, running and canceled.